alk0ve/FileBitViewer/README.txt

-BitViewer is a simple bit exploration tool, originally written by an author that chose to remain anonymous.
+FileBitViewer is a simple bit exploration tool for files, recently forked from https://github.com/alk0ve/BitViewer.

 Future plans
 =======================